-These manuals have been prepared with the assistance of service and engineering specialists to acquaint you with specific Chrysler group vehicles.
+These Owner's Manuals have been prepared with the assistance of service and engineering specialists to acquaint you with specific Chrysler Motors LLC vehicles.
 Included are starting, operating, emergency and maintenance procedures as well as specifications, capabilities and safety tips.